kailash-manasarovar/statement/docs/timeline/2023/august.md

 - Matthew always went on about his dad being a "porn king".
 - I thought he was just talking shite.
 He talked a lot of shite.
 - He spoke about his "uncle" all the time, but I never met him.
-- Could his uncle have bee Ugly?
+- Could this uncle be Ugly?
 - That would be just crrrraaazzzzzzzyyyyy! wuddunit!?

 ### Larry